-UN 2030 Agenda for Sustainable Development, paragraph 37
+UN 2030 Agenda

+for Sustainable

+Development.

-'Sport is also an important enabler of sustainable development.
+important enabler of sustainable development.
 We recognize the growing contribution of sport to the realization of development and peace in its promotion of tolerance and respect and the contributions it makes to the empowerment of women and of young people, individuals and communities as well as to health. education and social inclusion objectives.'